Get 50% Off Sling TV to Watch the 2024 NBA All-Star Game Without Cable

 Sling TV is one of the many live TV streaming services that let you watch your favorite shows and sports without cable, satellite or an antenna.
 Right now, the budget-friendly alternative to a cable TV subscription is even more affordable with a can't-miss Sling TV deal.

-Just in time for the 2024 NBA All-Star Game on Sunday, Sling TV is giving new subscribers 50% off their first month of any tier of the streaming service.
-Because the weekend's activities air across TNT, ESPN and ESPN2, you can sign up for Sling's Orange package for just $20 and livestream all the events, including All-Star Saturday Night and the 73rd NBA All-Star Game.
+Just in time for the 2024 NBA All-Star Game today, Sling TV is giving new subscribers 50% off their first month of any tier of the streaming service.
+Because the East vs. West matchup will be televised on TNT, you can sign up for Sling's Orange package for just $20 and livestream the 73rd NBA All-Star Game.

 Sling TV Deal

 Right now, Sling TV is offering new subscribers 50% off their first month of any Sling tier.
-With its Orange plan, you'll have access to TNT, ESPN and ESPN2 to watch the NBA All-Star Game.
+With its Orange plan, you'll have access to TNT to watch the NBA All-Star Game.

-The Sling Orange package carries ESPN, ESPN2 and TNT to catch Giannis Antetokounmpo and LeBron James captaining team East and West.
-Learn more about each of Sling TV's offerings below.

 Sling TV Services